Mavis Tate: Death

 At an inquest on her death in 1947 the Coroner for Westminster found that she had committed suicide while her mind was disturbed through ill-health.
 In a note left for her brother she wrote: "As I have no one dependent on me, it seems to be the wiser thing to end my life.
 An invalid is only a national liability.
 Today I cannot endure the extensive, constant pain in my head and I have had practically no sleep at all for week after week."
-According to the medical evidence, she worked harder than any normal person could be expected to work and it was all in the interest of other people.
-She faced intense pain from kidney trouble with great courage.
+The medical evidence indicated the effects of intense overwork., including intense pain from kidney trouble.
 Her brother, Col. Kenneth Hogg, said she was always trying to do too much.
-Her illness dated from the time she visited the Buchenwald horror camp in 1945.
+Her illness dated from the time she visited the Buchenwald concentration camp in 1945.